alexrisch/yelp-client/README.md

 Using Yelp's GraphQL API

-Tried out a pattern for using a single connected component to handle requests Other components will handle state locally and update redux wehn needed
+Tried out a pattern for using a single connected component to handle requests

+Other components will handle state locally and update redux when needed